7e11/Coursesite-Autograder/README.md

 Python script to automate grading of coursesite submitted java assignments.

 ## Notes
+- Select student submissions on coursesite, then navigate to the bottom of the page and select "with selected... \[Download selected submissions\]"
+ - This will produce the `.zip` submission file which is required for the program.
 - Tested with python 3.7
 - Expects that student submitted raw .java files with no directory structure
 - The json config must be changed for every assignment.